 Your first step after a denial should be to seek help from an attorney as soon as possible.
 In Warren County and southcentral Kentucky, you will find trusted legal representation at Debra L. Broz, Attorneys at Law, PLC.
 We can review your claim and determine what went wrong.

 Our lawyers know how to secure the right medical evidence that may be pivotal in getting your claim approved.

 The appeals process generally involves two steps:

-- First, you must request reconsideration of your claim.
+- You must first request reconsideration of your claim.
 A different examiner will take a fresh look at your application.
 Unfortunately, many claims are again denied at this stage.

-- Second, you must request an administrative hearing.
+- Then, you must request an administrative hearing.
 This is a critical opportunity for you to make a strong case before an administrative law judge.